 When Should I Contact a Lawyer After a Truck Collision?

 It is in your best interest to contact a lawyer as soon as you are able to after a truck collision.
 From the beginning we can help answer your questions about the process and begin research on the trucking company involved.
-The Stuart attorneys at Sholtes Law, PLLC are prepared to fight aggressively on your behalf against the large trucking company and its insurers.
+The Stuart truck accident attorneys at Sholtes Law, PLLC are prepared to fight aggressively on your behalf against the large trucking company and its insurers.
 Call us at 855-534-2509 or contact us to set up your free consultation.